thodimth/2_NLP_NaturalLanguageProcessing/SpamDetection/readme.md

 **Files Uploaded**
   - `SpamDetectorFinalVersion.ipynb` : Contains preprocessing and model building.
-  - `SpamDetectorFinalVersion -Compressed.ipynb` : Useful for local execution of code
+  - `SpamDetectorFinalVersion -Compressed.ipynb` : Same as the above file (Useful for local execution of code)